Hannah Neeleman: Pageants

+Neeleman won the title of Miss New York City 2010 and competed in the Miss New York pageant while a Juilliard School ballet student.
+After getting married and having children, she competed in the Mrs. America competition and was crowned Mrs. Utah in 2021.

+In 2023, she competed as Mrs. South Dakota and was crowned Mrs. American (which is a separate pageant from Mrs. America, though both are run by Elaine Marmel, who also heads the Mrs. World competition).
+She appeared on stage in Las Vegas less than two weeks after giving birth to her eighth child.
+Her answer to a question about female empowerment attracted attention from conservative media: "After I hold that newborn baby in my arms [...] the feeling of motherhood and bringing them to the earth is the most empowering feeling I have ever felt."

 Social media

 As of 2024, Neeleman had 10 million Instagram followers and 9.8 million TikTok followers.
 She is considered a tradwife on social media, an aesthetic and lifestyle emblematic of mid-century housewives, though she does not personally identify with the label.
 She is frequently seen wearing vintage-style dresses and gingham aprons, earning her comparisons to Ma from Little House on the Prairie.
 Neeleman's home cooking videos are set in her kitchen.
-Her green Aga cast-iron stove, named Agnes, is a prominent feature of her kitchen.
+Her green AGA cooker, named Agnes, is a prominent feature of her kitchen.

 The New York Times wrote that Ballerina Farm was "simultaneously one of the most popular social media stars in the country and a lightning rod for criticism."
 Neeleman has been criticized for romanticizing traditional gender roles, failing to publicly display the farm's hired employees, and not acknowledging the family's financial privilege.
 Viewers have speculated that the family is likely not living off the profits of the farm, and have pointed out that their home's stove, which Hannah says she purchased used, retails for about $20,000; their property was also listed for $2.75 million when they purchased it in 2018.